Long Form Feature: THE MADRASAH AS INTERVENTION VS VIOLENT EXTREMISM

 Directors: Jean Claire Dy, Manuel Domes

-Set against the backdrop of Mindanao conflict history interconnected with migration narratives from the Visayas, A Memory of Empire explores the epic life history of Norma Limoso, a 75 year old woman from Iloilo, Panay, Philippines.
+Using the life story of Norma Limoso “Dipearli”, a former teacher from Iloilo who is now in her 70s, as its backbone, A Memory of Empire unravels the complex and complicated history of the Mindanao conflict through a personal narrative.
 In 1960, Norma became part of the state-sponsored resettlement from Panay towards Mindanao, the then Muslim-dominated “land of promise” in the Southern Philippines.
-She and her companions settled in the former Empire Province of Cotabato, where traditional Muslim clans ruled over social and political life.
+She and her companions settled in the town Columbio in the former Empire Province of Cotabato, where traditional Muslim clans ruled over social and political life.
 At 23, Ms. Limoso married Datu “Boy” Dilangalen, a Muslim royal leader, without the approval of her Christian relatives in a Muslim rite deep in the mountains.
-Her husband would later on become influential in the founding of the Moro National Liberation Front, the first Muslim armed group openly rebelling against the rule of the Philippine central government.
+Her husband would later on become influential in the founding of the Moro National Liberation Front, the first Muslim armed group in open rebellion against the Philippine government.

-The presence of Christian settlers, like Norma Limoso, was one of the key reasons for the rebels to take up arms.
+The influx of Christian settlers, like Norma Limoso, was one of the key reasons for the rebels to take up arms.
 Ilonggos from Panay in particular have been associated with landgrabbing and violence perpetrated against Muslims by vigilante groups such as the ilaga.
-Ms Limoso gave birth to her first child in her hometown Iloilo, where she had relocated at the outbreak of the war.
-Believing her husband dead after an encounter with government soldiers, she later re-married.
+At the outbreak of the war, believing her husband dead after an encounter, Norma gave birth to her first daughter back in her hometown Iloilo, where she later re-married.
 Years after, a knock on her door brought the Memory of Empire back into her life.

 Documentary: HOUSE IN PIECES (work-in-progress)